BNDays27/sadxmi-linux/README.md

 # SADX Mod installer for Linux
-A bash script that makes it easier to Install the SADX mod installer and use the Sonic Adventure Mod Manager on linux, to use the scipt, please
+A bash script that makes it easier to Install the SADX mod installer and use the Sonic Adventure Mod Manager on Linux

 ## Dependencies
 The scipt requires these dependencies